SGrondin/bottleneck/README.md

 This method returns a promise that resolves once the limiter is connected to Redis.

 As of v2.9.0, it's no longer necessary to wait for `.ready()` to resolve before issuing commands to a limiter.
 The commands will be queued until the limiter successfully connects.
-Make sure to listen to the `error` event to handle connection errors.
+Make sure to listen to the `"error"` event to handle connection errors.

 ```js
 const limiter = new Bottleneck({/* options */});